senecajs/senecajs.org/src/pages/tutorials/how-to-write-a-plugin.md

 # How to Write a Seneca Plugin

-When you use the Seneca framework.
-You write plugins all the time.
+When you use the Seneca framework, you write plugins all the time.
 They   are an easy way to organize your action patterns.

 A Seneca plugin is just a function that gets passed an _options_